chopralab/CLAW/readme.md

-    ├── Plots/                 # Folder for storing generated plots ├── Labels/                # Folder for sample labels and metadata ├── Results/               # Folder for storing final analysis results ├── Figures/               # Folder for supporting figures (if any) └── README.md              # Documentation and project overview
+    ├── Plots/                 # Folder for storing generated plots ├── Labels/                # Folder for sample labels and metadata ├── Results/               # Folder for storing final analysis results └── README.md              # Documentation and project overview
 ```

-# Lipid Data Analysis and Visualization
+## Lipid Data Analysis and Visualization

-This repository contains R and Python code for analyzing and visualizing lipid data obtained from mass spectrometry experiments.
-The code is designed to process raw lipid data, perform statistical analysis using edgeR, and generate informative visualizations to gain insights into lipid expression patterns.
+CLAW-MRM combines Python and R code for analyzing and visualizing lipid data obtained from mass spectrometry experiments.

-## Python Code (Lipid_MRM_parser.ipynb)
+### Python Code (Lipid_MRM_parser.ipynb)

-The `Lipid_MRM_parser.ipynb` Jupyter Notebook presents a Python-based pipeline for processing and analyzing lipid data.
-The notebook imports various libraries for data processing and visualization.
-The key steps in the notebook are as follows:
+The `Lipid_MRM_parser.ipynb` Jupyter Notebook presents a Python-based pipeline for processing and analyzing lipid data:

-1. Loading and filtering data: The code imports data from a lipid database and mzML files, and then filters and organizes the data for further analysis.
+1. **Loading and filtering data**: Imports data from a lipid database and mzML files, then filters and organizes the data for further analysis.

-2. Parsing and matching: The code uses a custom parser (`NO_AVERAGE_SCRIPTS`) to match data with specific lipid classes and extract relevant information.
+2. **Parsing and matching**: Uses custom parser to match data with specific lipid classes and extract relevant information.

-3. Data visualization: The code creates various visualizations such as pie charts, bar plots, and edge plots to analyze and compare lipid classes.
+3. **Data visualization**: Creates various visualizations such as pie charts, bar plots, and edge plots to analyze and compare lipid classes.

-4. Custom color scheme: The user can specify a custom color scheme for lipid classes in the visualizations.
+4. **Custom color scheme**: Allows specification of a custom color scheme for lipid classes in the visualizations.

-## R Code (main_code.R)
+### R Code (edgeR.R)

-The `edgeR.R` file contains R scripts for lipid data analysis and visualization.
-The code is organized into the following sections:
+The `edgeR.R` file contains R scripts for lipid data analysis and visualization:

-1. Libraries and Initial Setup: The code loads required R libraries and sets up the working directory.
+1. **Libraries and Initial Setup**: Loads required R libraries and sets up the working directory.

-2. Loop through Preprocessed Data Files: The code processes preprocessed lipid data files using ridge plots, PCA plots, and heatmap plots.
+2. **Loop through Preprocessed Data Files**: Processes preprocessed lipid data files using ridge plots, PCA plots, and heatmap plots.

-3. Ridge Plot Generation: Ridge plots are created to visualize the distribution of log-fold changes across different lipid classes.
+3. **Ridge Plot Generation**: Creates ridge plots to visualize the distribution of log-fold changes across different lipid classes.

-4. PCA Plot Generation: PCA is performed on the numeric columns of the data to create PCA plots.
+4. **PCA Plot Generation**: Performs PCA on the numeric columns of the data to create PCA plots.

-5. Heatmap Plot Generation: Heatmap plots are generated to visualize the correlation between different lipid features.
+5. **Heatmap Plot Generation**: Generates heatmap plots to visualize the correlation between different lipid features.

-6. Summary and Full Results: The code generates summary and full result files based on edgeR analysis.
+6. **Summary and Full Results**: Generates summary and full result files based on edgeR analysis.

-## Conclusion

-This repository provides a comprehensive set of tools and scripts for analyzing and visualizing lipid data.
-Researchers can use the Python notebook for data preprocessing and visualization, while the R scripts offer in-depth analysis using edgeR and additional visualization options.
-By combining these tools, users can gain valuable insights into lipid expression patterns and make meaningful interpretations from mass spectrometry data.

 ## Contributing

-If you wish to contribute to CLAW, feel free to submit issues, bug reports, or pull requests on the GitHub repository.
+If you wish to contribute to CLAW-MRM, feel free to submit issues, bug reports, or pull requests on the GitHub repository.

 ## Acknowledgments

 We acknowledge the developers of `pymzml`, `plotly`,`edgeR` and other open-source libraries used in this workflow, which greatly facilitate lipidomics data analysis.

-**Happy lipidomics research with CLAW!**
+**Happy lipidomics research with CLAW-MRM!**

-###Packages needed to install if YML file fails
-conda install pandas=1.5.2
-pip install pymzml==2.5.2
-conda install matplotlib
-conda install ipywidgets
-pip install plotly
-conda install ipykernel
-pip install jupyterhub jupyterlab jupyter jsonschema jupyterlab-server
-conda install openpyxl
-pip install -U kaleido
-pip install langchain==0.0.345
-pip install openai==1.3.7